scafi/scafi.github.io/pages/docs.md

 * `sense(sensorName)` abstracts access to local sensors; and
 * `nbrvar(sensorName)` abstracts access to "neighbouring sensors" that behave similarly to `nbr` but are provided by the platform: i.e., such sensors provide a value *for each neighbour*.

-Now let's consider a progression of example to help you get acquainted with the programming model and the aforementioned constructs.
+Now let's consider a progression of examples to help you get acquainted with the programming model and the aforementioned constructs.
 Notice that these examples can be run on [ScaFi Web](/web).

 #### Basic expressions